haasn/libplacebo/README.md

 ### Tier 0 (logging, raw math primitives)

+- `cache.h`: Caching subsystem.
+Used to cache large or computationally heavy binary blobs, such as compiled shaders, 3DLUTs, and so on.
 - `colorspace.h`: A collection of enums and structs for describing color spaces, as well as a collection of helper functions for computing various color space transformation matrices.